NProkoptsev/GetReview/README.md

 Grab objects from Ozon (online):
 /grabber/ozon - default categories will be grabbed online
 GET-parameters:
-cat=<catid> - grab the item from the specified category depth=<int> - if category is specified, amount of pages from this category to be grabbed start=<itemid>&finifh=<itemid> - should be specified both, the range of items' ids to be parsed
+cat=catid - grab the item from the specified category depth=int - if category is specified, amount of pages from this category to be grabbed start=itemid&finifh=itemid - should be specified both, the range of items' ids to be parsed ignoreHistory=boolean - if true is specified, the history will be ignored, i.e. even broken links will be revisited (it can be used to faster parse short range of items)

 Grab objects from Yandex (online):
 /grabber/yandex - category of electronics will be parsed
 GET-parameters:
-cat_name=<rus_name> - name of category to be parsed depth=<int> - amount of pages within the category to be parsed (max = 50 due to api limitations)
+cat_name=rus_name - name of category to be parsed depth=int - amount of pages within the category to be parsed (max = 50 due to api limitations)

 ## Development